Get customized results?

 Prepaid plan

-Prepaid plans allow you to pay for your electricity before you use it, much like a prepaid cell phone plan.
-If you’re on a budget or just want motivation to use less energy, this might be the right electricity plan for you.
-Prepaid options are available for fixed and variable-rate plans.
-Given the payment structure, you don’t need to pass a credit check or pay an upfront deposit like most other plans.
+Prepaid plans allow you to pay for your electricity in advance, like a prepaid cell phone plan.
+Your provider will monitor your usage and let you know if you need to top off your account.
+If you’re on a budget or want to closely monitor your energy usage, this might be the best energy plan for you.
+You won’t need to pass a credit check or pay an upfront deposit like most other plans.

 Postpaid plan